-4.2.8 Voltage Settings
+4.2.8 Fuse Ratings

-Prior to installation always check the voltage setting is correct for your application.
 In each receiver are black, vertically mounted fuse holders.
-Fuses F1 & F2 are for the control voltage to power the receiver and all other fuses are for the control voltage feeds to the output relays.
+Fuses F1 & F2 (circled in red) are for the control voltage to power the receiver.

+All other fuses are for the control voltage feeds to the output relays.